Last Updated: 21 Dec 2023

 We will not sell your information, or share with other organisations without your prior permission for marketing purposes.
 We will take steps to limit direct marketing to a reasonable and proportionate level and only send you communications which we believe may be of interest or relevance to you.

-We currently have closed circuit television (CCTV) operating on our premises.
+We currently have closed circuit television (CCTV) and swimming pool camera systems operating on some of our premises.
 The information processed may include visual images of personal appearance and behaviours and in certain circumstances various sound recordings of staff, customers and members of the general public who were in the immediate vicinity of the area under surveillance.

 We display signs to inform visitors and staff that they are under surveillance and may be video and sound recorded.
 This information is kept in secure environments and access is restricted to designated staff and any use shall be in compliance with the Northern Community Leisure Trust security and privacy policies.